 Inside your Ecommerce Settings, you need to enable the ECommerce and ECommerce reporting, after enabling the eCommerce reporting you will have the option to add the funnel for the checkout process.
 Here you can add your funnel, in my case I’ve added the Checkout Page, Billing Info, and Proceed to Payment.

 You are all set to track your Woocommerce store reporting inside Google Analytics or inside your WordPress Dashboard.

 In order to view the Reporting inside your WordPress dashboard, you need to go to Analytify>Woocommerce it will open the detailed dashboard about Woocommerce reporting.
 You can see everything inside your WordPress dashboard in a nice, simple, and detailed way.
 These analytics can be read by a person who has never used Analytics.

 You can see which coupon code is hot selling, so you can increase the quantity of that coupon code based upon the stats.
 Furthermore, you can see the refund reports that will help you to take some serious actions to reduce such refunds in the future.

 You can track the data about how many people added the products into their cart and how many finally ended up completing the transaction.
 If you see the big difference between the numbers of products added to the cart and the number of products purchased.
 Then you need to take some serious action to make your checkout process easy.
 Furthermore, you can offer some coupon codes to your customers to encourage them to complete their transactions.

 You can track your top-performing product based upon the different parameters, such as total revenue generated, the total number of purchases, and less number of refunds.
 Once you have got an idea about the top-performing product now you can work further on this product to take it to the next level.

 Shopping Behavior Funnel

-You can see the shopping behavior funnel inside your WordPress dashboard, you can track how many people came on your website, how many people added the product in their cart.
+You can see the shopping behavior funnel inside your WordPress dashboard, you can track how many people came to your website, how many people added the product to their cart.
 You can also track the numbers of abandoned carts.